-During Fiscal Year 2023, we assessed the carrying values of right-of-use assets and property and equipment as described above.
-During Fiscal Year 2023, the Company recorded impairment charges of \$0.2 million.
+During Fiscal Year 2024, we assessed the carrying values of right-of-use assets and property and equipment as described above.
+During Fiscal Year 2024, the Company recorded noncash impairment charges of \$0.5 million related to leasehold improvements at certain store locations driven by the actual performance at these locations and \$0.3 million related to a right-of-use asset driven by revised sublease assumptions of one floor of the corporate headquarters located in Quincy, Massachusetts that was vacated in July 2019.
+During Fiscal Year 2023, the Company recorded impairment charges of \$0.2 million related to leasehold improvements at certain store locations driven by the actual performance at these locations.
 During Fiscal Year 2022, the Company recorded impairment charges of \$0.6 million related primarily to a right-of-use asset relating to revised sublease assumptions of one floor of the corporate headquarters located in Quincy, Massachusetts that was vacated in July 2019 and \$0.8 million due to the Company's revised outlook on future cash flows at certain store locations.
-During Fiscal Year 2021, we did not record any impairments related to right-of-use assets and leasehold improvements.